Naegleria fowleri

-Naegleria fowleri, also known as the brain-eating amoeba, is a species of the genus Naegleria.
+Naegleria fowleri, also known as the brain-eating amoeba or brain-eating amoeboid, is a species of the genus Naegleria.
 It belongs to the phylum Percolozoa and is classified as an amoeboflagellate excavate, an organism capable of behaving as both an amoeba and a flagellate.
 This free-living microorganism primarily feeds on bacteria, but can become pathogenic in humans, causing an extremely rare, sudden, severe, and almost always fatal brain infection known as primary amoebic meningoencephalitis (PAM), also known as naegleriasis.

-It is typically found in warm freshwater bodies such as lakes, rivers, hot springs, warm water discharge from industrial or power plants, geothermal well water, and poorly maintained or minimally chlorinated swimming pools with residual chlorine levels under 0.5 g/m^{3}, water heaters, soil, and pipes connected to tap water.
+It is typically found in warm freshwater bodies such as lakes, rivers, hot springs, warm water discharge from industrial or power plants, geothermal well water, poorly maintained or minimally chlorinated swimming pools with residual chlorine levels under 0.5 g/m^{3}, water heaters, soil, and pipes connected to tap water.
 It can exist in either an amoeboid or temporary flagellate stage.

 Etymology

+The genus Naegleria was established by Alexis Alexeieff in 1912, who grouped the flagellate amoeba.
+He coined the term Naegleria after Kurt Nägler, who researched amoebae.

-The organism was named after Malcolm Fowler, an Australian pathologist at Adelaide Children's Hospital, who was the first author of the original series of case reports (British Medical Journal, starting 1965) of PAM.
+The species was named after Malcolm Fowler, an Australian pathologist at Adelaide Children's Hospital, who was the first author of the original series of case reports (British Medical Journal, starting 1965) of PAM.